OkDoky/quintic_polynomials_planner_ros/README.md

 # Quintic Polynomials Planner for ROS
-This package is an Quintic Polynomial Planner configured with ROS service.
+This repo is an Quintic Polynomial Planner configured with ROS service.

 ## Service Request
 - start_pnt (geometry_msgs/Point)